cdamken/trading-options/MEXICO/README.md

 ## 📈 Mexican Market Advantages

-Unlike German investors who face complex EU regulations and cross-border tax issues, Mexican investors benefit from:
+Mexican investors benefit from a well-regulated and simplified investment environment:

 1. **Simplified Regulation**: Single CNBV oversight for all major platforms
 2. **Tax Efficiency**: Automatic withholding and simplified reporting